 At this point, we went ahead and stained them and nailed them down into position.

 Side Note: We waited to cut down the two middle pieces until we had the other pieces already nailed into place.
 That way if you have a couple of angles that don’t line up perfectly you can adjust and still be able to fit the middle pieces where they need to go.
 These pieces of wood were essentially butted up against the outside trim.

 Here’s the new custom RV doghouse cover back inside the RV, placed on top of the fiberglass engine cover:

 We still need to customize the cup holder before attaching the doghouse and putting the final trim along the bottom, but we will share updated photos once that’s finished.

 The new doghouse cover does add some weight to the RV, which is something you will need to keep in mind when building your own.

-So what do you think?
-We hope this post provided you with some insight or at least a bit of inspiration on how you can update the engine cover in your motorhome.
+We hope this post provided you with some insight or at least a bit of inspiration on how you can update the engine cover in your own motorhome!

-Do you have any plans for your RV doghouse cover?
-If so we would love to hear about it in the comments.
+Do you have any plans for your RV engine cover?
+If so we would love to hear about it in the comments below!